 Fine Hotels & Resorts

 Room upgrades, daily breakfast for two people, guaranteed 4pm late check-out, noon check-in, complimentary Wi-Fi, and a unique property amenity, such as a spa or food & beverage credit comes with Fine Hotels & Resorts reservations.
-These benefits are available to personal and business cardholders of Centurion and Platinum cards.

 The Hotel Collection

-AMEX Upgrade With Points
+AMEX Upgrade with Points

 Membership Rewards Points can be used to place an offer towards a seat upgrade with more than 20 airlines.